krishnaJaisani/python-mini-project/README_TEMPLATE.md

 # Script Title
 new branch

-Add a jpeg/png/gif file here if applicable
+Add a jpeg/png/gif file here if applicable.

 <!--An image is an illustration for your project, the tip here is using your sense of humour as much as you can :D